SummaryRead the full fact sheet

 It’s important that you have consistent and adequate medical care before and during your pregnancy.
 Discuss your plans to become pregnant with your doctor and specialist before you conceive.
 They can advise you of the best time to fall pregnant – it’s advisable to have had no lupus symptoms for at least six months prior to conception.
 They can also let you know about any particular risks you may face and whether your medication needs to be changed.
 Some medication taken for lupus can cross the placenta and pose a threat to your baby.

 Once you have become pregnant, it's vital that you receive proper antenatal care to anticipate, prevent and solve any problems that may occur.
 You will need to contact your treating doctor in case your treatment needs to be changed or further tests are required.

-It is also important to closely monitor the growth rate of the baby to make sure that all is well.
-It is recommended that you consult closely with both a rheumatologist and a specialist obstetrician throughout your pregnancy to lessen the risk of complications and monitor your baby's growth.
+It’s also important to closely monitor the growth rate of the baby to make sure that all is well.
+It’s recommended that you consult closely with both a rheumatologist and a specialist obstetrician throughout your pregnancy to lessen the risk of complications and monitor your baby's growth.